 The Fourth Way of Futurism.

-Startups don’t stay up.
+Because Startups don’t stay up.
 Founders often too fixated on selling-up to realise the market's lasting value.

 90% growth in acquisitions versus going public, eliminating competitors from a healthy marketplace.
 (Yale)